kedwards-io/terraform-beginner-bootcamp-2023/journal/week0.md

 #### Terraform Lock Files

-`.terraform.lock.hcl` coontains the locked versioning for th providers or modules that should be used with this project.
+`.terraform.lock.hcl` contains the locked versioning for the providers or modules that should be used with this project.

 The Terraform Lock FIle **should be committed** to your Version Control System (VSC) eg. Github.